If owner builders want to sell their new home, there are conditions they should be aware of and requirements they’ll need to fulfil.

 Owner builder statutory liability

 If owner builders sell their homes within the first 10 years of occupancy, they stay liable to any subsequent purchasers for defects in the home during that 10-year period.
-According to the Homeowner Protection Act and Regulation, an owner builder’s obligations under the statutory protection are similar to the obligations of a licensed residential builder under a policy of home warranty insurance:
+According to Section 23 of the Homeowner Protection Act, an owner builder’s obligations under the statutory protection are similar to the obligations of a licensed residential builder under a policy of home warranty insurance:

 - 2 years for material and labour